jlchereau/Phonegap.Express/README.md

 - http://expressjs.herokuapp.com/index.html

 The JSON RESTful api is only available at http://expressjs.herokuapp.com.
-If it is running, http://expressjs.herokuapp.com/heartbeat should return 'OK'.
+If it is running, http://expressjs.herokuapp.com/heartbeat should return 'OK' with/without authentication.

+The Phonegap applications can be downloaded from https://build.phonegap.com/apps/916461/share

 ##Copyright